OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:37

-As it was in the days of Noah, so it will be at the coming of the Son of Man.
+Just as it was in the days of Noah, so it will be at the coming of the Son of Man.

 ## Matthew 24:38

-For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark;
+For in the days leading up to the flood, people were eating and drinking, marrying and giving in marriage, until the day Noah entered the ark;

 ## Matthew 24:39